Britain shrugs off Brexit to enjoy boom in dealmaking

 “British companies are acknowledging the need to be bigger to compete in a more open, global market place,” he added.

-Domestic deals totalled $43.3 billion in value during the first quarter, up from $24.9 billion a year earlier, the Thomson Reuters data show.

-They include events and exhibitions business Informa’s 3.9 billion-pound deal to acquire rival UBM and the sale of Standard Life Aberdeen’s insurance business to Phoenix for 3.2 billion pounds.

-The biggest is Melrose Industries 8 billion-pound hostile offer for aerospace and automotive parts supplier GKN , which was Britain’s largest hostile bid since Kraft swooped on Cadbury in 2009.
-Melrose will find out later on Thursday whether enough GKN investors have accepted its offer.
+The biggest is Melrose Industries (MRON.L) 8 billion-pound takeover of aerospace and automotive parts supplier GKN (GKN.L), which was Britain’s largest hostile bid since Kraft swooped on Cadbury in 2009.
+Melrose clinched the deal on Thursday after 52.4 percent of GKN investors accepted its cash-and-shares offer.

 Stripping out Unilever and RELX, outbound M&A volumes were$27.2 billion, down from $42.3 billion in 2017, while inbound deals rose to $77.9 billion pounds, from $17.5 billion a year earlier, according to the data.

-The biggest bid by an overseas acquirer for a British group was Comcast’s potential 22.1 billion-pound proposal for Sky, an attempt by the U.S. giant to gatecrash the takeover the broadcaster agreed with its 39 percent shareholder Twenty-First Century Fox late in 2016.

-Both Fox’s pending bid for Sky and Melrose’s pursuit of GKN have drawn considerable scrutiny from British lawmakers.
+Both Fox’s pending bid for Sky and Melrose’s acquisition of GKN have drawn considerable scrutiny from British lawmakers.

-The former has raised concerns about Rupert Murdoch’s influence over the UK media landscape, while the latter has sparked fears Melrose will break-up GKN, which is a mainstay of Britain’s engineering sector.
+The former has raised concerns about Rupert Murdoch’s influence over the UK media landscape, while the latter has sparked fears Melrose will break up GKN, a mainstay of Britain’s engineering sector, once it has turned the company around.

-Indeed, under Theresa May, who became prime minister in July 2016, the British government has adopted a more interventionist stance towards M&A by foreign companies.
+Indeed, under Theresa May, who became prime minister in July 2016, the British government has adopted a more interventionist stance toward M&A by foreign companies.

-In October, it proposed new rules that would give lawmakers more say over takeovers of firms involved in the more sensitive technology and defence sectors.

 Even so, that stance has not deterred overseas businesses from attempting to buy British firms, said Dominic Morris, the head of UK M&A at law firm Allen & Overy.